-Instructor: Damon Jones Meeting Time: Tuesdays, 6:30p-8:00p Office Hours: Tuesdays, 4:00p-5:00p (or by appointment)
+Instructor: Damon Jones

+Meeting Time: Tuesdays, 5:00p-7:50p

+Office Hours: Mondays, 4:00p-5:00p (or by appointment)

+Teaching Assistants: Iris Chung, Kamran Ahmed

-Teaching Assistants: Gabriela Saade, Mark Sheppard Office Hours: by appointment
+Office Hours: by appointment

-Service Requirement: One 3-4 hour (virtual) tax preparation shift per week, for 6 weeks
+Service Requirement: One 3-4 hour tax preparation shift per week, for 6 weeks

-Course Objective: The first component of this course will feature seminar discussions of inequality in the US, with respect to income, gender and race, and how these interact with US tax policy.
+Course Objective: The first component of this course will feature seminar discussions of inequality in the US, with respect to class, gender, and race, and how these interact with US tax policy.
 We will have a focus on income transfers to low-income households such as the Earned Income Tax Credit.
 We will also review current policy topics in Household Finance, the study of how households save, borrow, and/or use insurance to overcome unexpected changes in household income.
-In addition, we will discuss the process of filing tax returns, the prevalence of income tax refunds, and the various industries, both non-profit and for-profit, that have arisen around this phenomenon.
+In addition, we will discuss the process of filing tax returns, the prevalence of income tax refunds, and the various industries, both non-profit and forprofit, that have arisen around this phenomenon.

 Next, students will go into the field, and work as volunteer tax preparers for a local, Chicago non-profit, Ladder Up.
 Students will be trained as tax preparers (which requires completing a training course), learn how these services are delivered, and will also learn about the various social goals and public benefits that are often coupled with this process.
 Tax season begins in late January, and the students will volunteer weekly for about 6 weeks, until the end of the quarter.
-Students are also encouraged, though not required, to continue to volunteer until the end of the tax season, April 15th.
+Students are encouraged, though not required, to continue to volunteer until the end of the tax season, April 15th.